組紐の歴史

 In contrast to the Nara period, when people enjoyed the basic braiding methods, the Heian period pursued a more diverse range of expressions.

 It was also during this period that he created new braids by synthesizing several previous techniques, and also developed the technique of tiered dyeing.
-It can be used as a cord used by aristocrats to hang their swords, cords for weapons, cords for sutra scrolls, cords for scroll scrolls, and cords for hanging amulets around the neck.
+It can be used as a cord used by aristocrats to hang their swords, cords for weapons, cords to seal sutra scrolls and emakimono illustrated handscrolls, and cords for hanging amulets around the neck.

 Kamakura/Muromachi period